ericchou1/devnetcreate2021-kafka-real-time-data-streaming-for-network-engineers/README.md

 ## Example 1: Create Topic and Test

+In this example, we will use the Kafka console commands to produce and consume messages.

 - Click image below for YouTube video

 [![DevNet Create 2021 Exampple 1](/images/Example1_screenshot.png)](https://youtu.be/8agd1M-vafg)

 ## Example 2: Consumer Group and Key-Value Pair in Records

+In this example, we will have multiple consumers in a consumer group as well as produce messages with key-value pairs.

 - Click image below for YouTube video